Argonne-National-Laboratory/BCUS/README.md

-# BCUS Bayesian Calibration, Uncertainty, and Sensitivity
+# BCUS: Bayesian Calibration, Uncertainty, and Sensitivity
 BCUS: Bayesian Calibration, Uncertainty, and Sensitivity is a cross platform set of Ruby and R scripts to support sensitivity analysis, uncertainty analysis, and Bayesian calibration of OpenStudio energy models.

 Tutorials explaining installation and use of BCUS are found within the tutorials directory